reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

                           numbers.stream().filter(isAlsoZero).toList());
 }
 ```
-In this test, predicates are combined to filter a list of numbers. `isPositiveOrZero` combines predicates for positive numbers or zero. `isPositiveAndOdd` combines predicates for positive and odd numbers. `isNotPositive` negates the predicate for positive numbers. `isNotZero` negates the predicate for zero. `isAlsoZero` shows us how to chain predicates.
-Each combined predicate is applied to the list, verifying the expected results.
+In this test, we have combined predicates to filter a list of numbers. `isPositiveOrZero` combines predicates for positive numbers or zero. `isPositiveAndOdd` combines predicates for positive and odd numbers. `isNotPositive` negates the predicate for positive numbers. `isNotZero` negates the predicate for zero. `isAlsoZero` shows us how to chain predicates.
+We apply each combined predicate to the list, and verify the expected results.

 ### BiPredicates

 The `BiPredicate<T, U>` takes two arguments of types `T` and `U` and returns a boolean result.
-It's commonly used for testing conditions involving two parameters.
-For instance, a `BiPredicate` can be used to check if one value is greater than the other or if two objects satisfy a specific relationship.
-An example would be validating if a person's age and income meet certain eligibility criteria for a financial service.
+It's common to use them for testing conditions involving two parameters.
+For instance, we use `BiPredicate` to check if one value is greater than the other or if two objects satisfy a specific relationship.
+We may validate if a person's age and income meet certain eligibility criteria for a financial service.

 `BiPredicate` defines a `test()` method with two arguments, and it returns a `boolean`.
 It also provides default methods that allow combine two predicates.